awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-storage-capacity.md

 For information about troubleshooting failed actions, see [Storage or throughput capacity updates fail](admin-actions-ts.md)\.

-## Increasing the storage capacity of an Amazon FSx for Windows File Server file system dynamically<a name="automate-storage-capacity-increase"></a>
+## Increasing the storage capacity of an FSx for Windows File Server file system dynamically<a name="automate-storage-capacity-increase"></a>

-You can use the following solution to dynamically increase the storage capacity of an Amazon FSx for Windows File Server file system when the amount of free storage capacity falls below a defined threshold that you specify\.
+You can use the following solution to dynamically increase the storage capacity of an FSx for Windows File Server file system when the amount of free storage capacity falls below a defined threshold that you specify\.
 This AWS CloudFormation template automatically deploys all the components that are required to define the free storage capacity threshold, the Amazon CloudWatch alarm based on this threshold, and the AWS Lambda function that increases the file system’s storage capacity\.

 The solution automatically deploys all the components needed, and takes in the following parameters:
 + The file system ID